doctrine-extensions/DoctrineExtensions/doc/reference_integrity.md

 would still have a reference to Type, since Mongo doesn't care.
 When setting the ReferenceIntegrity to 'nullify' it would then automatically remove the reference from Article.

-When the owning side (Article#types) is a ReferenceMany and ReferenceIntegrity is set to 'pull', the referenced  document would automatically be pulled from the collection of referenced documents.
+When the owning side (Article#types) is a ReferenceMany and ReferenceIntegrity is set to 'pull', the removed document would automatically be pulled from Article#types.

 Features: